-Golf season has officially ended in Colorado, which makes it the perfect time to start practicing playing under the new Rules of Golf that take effect in 2019.
+Golf season had officially ended in Colorado, which made it the perfect time to start practicing playing under the new Rules of Golf that would take effect in 2019.
 I loved the changes to the rules and the makers’ intent to both simplify and speed up the game.
 But there was one that worried me.

 And that is Rule 13.2, which says in essence: “You may leave the flagstick in the hole or have it removed (which includes having someone attend the flagstick and remove it after your ball is played), but you must decide before making a stroke.”

 I have always been one to advocate leaving the flagstick in the hole, mainly because of the lone credible study, done by Dave Pelz for Golf magazine.
 Pelz concluded that unless the flagstick was tilting toward you, thus shrinking the area of the hole where your ball was headed, it is beneficial to the golfer to leave the flagstick in.
 Pelz did that study in 2007 and focused on chips, because at that time it was a two-stroke penalty if your putt, taken from the putting green, hit the flagstick.
 But he included putts from the fringe and at short range, so it remains our best empirical reference.